 Any special tools required for maintenance of the equipment shall be listed in the TECHNICAL SCHEDULES.
-A complete set of tools, including special tools, shall be provided with the GIS gear and stored, following manufacturer guidance, in the OCC workshop.
+A complete set shall be provided per substation.

-9.3.3 Spare Parts
+6.10.3 Spare Parts

-The Customer / OEM shall guarantee the continuing availability of the complete range of spare parts for the equipment offered.
+The Customer shall guarantee the continuing availability of the complete range of spare parts for at least 25 years for the equipment offered.

-The Customer Supplier (manufacturer) shall identify those spare parts which they recommend should be held.
+The OEM shall identify those spare parts which they recommend should be held.
 The spare parts recommended shall be clearly identified on the drawings and maintenance instructions provided by the supplier.
-Spare part requirements shall be driven by a Reliability, Availability, Maintainability study to be prepared by the Customer and provided to EirGrid for review.
+These spare parts will be supplied with the switchgear for storage by the asset owner.

-9.3.4 HEATERS
+6.10.4 Heaters